Last updated on January 15th, 2023 at 10:26 am

 If you’re looking for a real escape from reality, you won’t want to pass up a visit to Veliki Pokrivenik.

-Topping off the list of the best beaches in Hvar is Mala Stiniva.
+Topping off the best beaches Hvar Island has to offer is Mala Stiniva.

 Located near the sweet town of Jelsa, Mala Stiniva Bay is characterized by picturesque cliffs that descend into turquoise waters.